 Thumb Arthritis (Osteoarthritis) is a common condition involving instability and degeneration of the thumb carpometacarpal joint.
 This can cause significant pain.
-At Action Rehab our Hand Therapists and Hand Physiotherapists are experts in the non-surgical treatment of this painful and common condition.
+At Action Rehab our Hand Therapists are experienced in the non-surgical treatment of this painful and common condition.

 Or click the button below to schedule an appointment online

-View the video below to learn more about what causes ‘Facebook thumb’ more predominantly in women and how Action Rehab treats the thumb joint with a custom-made splint to reduce the inflammation and cure the pain.
+View the video below to learn more about ‘Facebook thumb’.
 As explained by Action Rehab founder Ben Cunningham.

 When people have thumb arthritis they describe a “ring” of pain around the base of the thumb near the wrist.
 Initially the pain is occasional and it is often when you have been doing heavy gripping or activities like pinching or pruning.
 Gardening often sets off the pain.
 Typing can also cause thumb arthritis pain.

-Thumb arthritis and thumb instability is best treated initially with a custom thumb brace.
-Hand Therapists at Action Rehab are experts in the fabrication of these orthoses, and they can advise you on when and how to wear them.
+Thumb arthritis and thumb instability may be assisted initially with a custom thumb brace.
+Hand Therapists at Action Rehab are skilled in the fabrication of these orthoses, and they can advise you on when and how to wear them.
 The goal of the splint is to hold the carpometacarpal joint in the most comfortable position and take stress and pressure off the joint.

-It is important when you have thumb arthritis that you choose Action Rehab for your treatment.
-Therapists at Action Rehab are experts in the assessment and treatment of thumb arthritis.
+It is important when you have thumb arthritis that you choose an experienced therapist for your treatment.
+Therapists at Action Rehab are highly trained and experienced in the assessment and treatment of thumb arthritis.

-Known for providing treatment for thumb arthritis and other hand, wrist, elbow and shoulder injuries Action Rehab are the hand therapists that Melbourne trusts.
+Known for providing treatment for thumb arthritis and other hand, wrist, elbow and shoulder injuries Action Rehab are Melbourne’s reputable hand therapists.